 Lattice Quantum Chromodynamics simulations typically spend most of the runtime in inversions of the Fermion Matrix.
 This part is therefore frequently optimized for various HPC architectures.
-Here we compare the performance of the Intel[®] Xeon PhiTM to current Kepler-based NVIDIA[®] TeslaTM GPUs running a conjugate gradient solver.
-By exposing more parallelism to the accelerator through inverting multiple vectors at the same time, we obtain a performance of the inversions.
+Here we compare the performance of the Intel[®] Xeon Phi[TM] to current Kepler-based NVIDIA[®] Tesla[TM] GPUs running a conjugate gradient solver.
+By exposing more parallelism to the accelerator through inverting multiple vectors at the same time, we obtain a performance greater than 300 GFlop/s on both architectures.
+This more than doubles the performance of the inversions.
 We also give a short overview of the Knights Corner architecture, discuss some details of the implementation and the effort required to obtain the achieved performance.